Mexborough and Swinton Times, October 11.

 There was not much business to be transacted at an ordinary monthly meeting, held on Monday evening.
 Mr C Holmes presided and the members present were Messes G.H.Hirst, G.Robinson, W.Revill, Henry Baker, F Ogley, Wilson, Walker and J Brocklesby, with Mr J Hawksworth (clerk) and Mr Hodgson (cemetery caretaker)

-The chairman said he had one matter to bring forward regard to boreal matters, and that was the digging of the graves in the rocky part of the cemetery.
+The chairman said he had one matter to bring forward with regard to burial matters, and that was the digging of the graves in the rocky part of the cemetery.

 He (the chairman) thought something ought to be done; either get some gunpowder or dynamite.